sublime-treesitter/TreeSitter/README.md

 - Get a tree from a string of code
 - Query a tree, walk a tree
 - Other low-level APIs that power built-in commands

-## Installation

-- Install `TreeSitter` from Package Control
-- See installed languages / install a new language with `TreeSitter: Install Language`
-    - `python`, `json`, `javascript`, `typescript` and a few others are installed by default

 ## Usage